Alexey-Saldyrkine/myTop/README.md

 Cpu usage if calculated as the amount of time spent active in an interval of time divided by the interval of time.
 This include child process active time.

-##Hotkeys
+## Hotkeys
 - q - exit
+- up arrow - scroll up on the process list
+- down arrow - scroll down on the process list
 - f - enter filter edit mode.
-While in filter edit mode, if any characters between ' ' and '~' inclusively is pressed then it will be added to the filter.
+While in filter edit mode, if any characters between 'SPACE' and '~' inclusively is pressed then it will be added to the filter.
 Backspace to remove the last character.
 Enter to exit filter edit mode.
 - p - sort by pid in ascending order.
 If pressed twice in sequence it will sort by pid in descending order
 - s - sort by state in ascending order.
 If pressed twice in sequence it will sort by state in descending order.
 The ascending order is R < S < any other state.
 - v - sort by vmem in descending order.
 If pressed twice in sequence it will sort by vmem in ascending order.